seanpm2001/interval/PRECISION.md

 The output interval represents all the values that can be represented by the slider.
 The input intervals are those representing the lower bound of the slider's range, its higher bound, its initial value and its step.

+If one of the numerical parameters of the slider is an empty interval, then the slider cannot generate values and its ouput is empty as well.

 The bounds of the output interval are computed from the bounds of the parameters' intervals: if the minimum value of the slider lies in $[\underline{x_{lo}}; \overline{x_{lo}}]$ and its maximum value in $[\underline{x_{hi}}; \overline{x_{hi}}]$, its output values lie in $[\underline{x_{lo}}; \overline{x_{hi}}]$.